Portage Trail Conference: History

-In December 2013, Cloverleaf announced it would leave the Suburban League for the Portage Trail Conference in 2015.
+Cloverleaf High School announced in December 2013 it would leave the Suburban League for the Portage Trail Conference in 2015.
 Lake Center Christian announced it would join at the same time.
 The two schools officially joined in July 2015 and began conference play in August.
-At the same time, the divisions were reorganized, with Streetsboro and Woodridge changing to the Metro Division with new member Cloverleaf, and Crestwood moving to the County Division along with new member Lake Center Christian.Waterloo High School announced intentions in early 2016 to leave the conference after the 2016–17 season.
+At the same time, the divisions were reorganized, with Streetsboro and Woodridge changing to the Metro Division with new member Cloverleaf, and Crestwood moving to the County Division along with new member Lake Center Christian.

+Waterloo High School announced intentions in early 2016 to leave the conference after the 2016–17 season.
 They began play in the Mahoning Valley Athletic Conference in August 2017.
 Valley Christian School in Youngstown was announced in December 2016 as the PTC's newest member, and began PTC play in August 2017, joining from the North Coast League.

-On 15 April 2019, the eight Metro Division schools announced plans to break away from the PTC and start a new conference (the Metro Athletic Conference) beginning with the 2020–21 school year.
-In response to this Crestwood (then the largest school in the County Division) announced it was considering leaving the PTC for the Chagrin Valley Conference, which was made official by a board of education vote on 9 July 2019.
+The eight Metro Division schools announced on April 15, 2019, plans to break away from the PTC and start a new conference, later named the Metro Athletic Conference, beginning with the 2020–21 school year.
+In response to this, Crestwood (then the largest school in the County Division) announced it was considering leaving the PTC for the Chagrin Valley Conference, which was made official by a board of education vote on July 9, 2019.

-Next, Valley Christian announced it was leaving after the 2019–20 school year to join the Eastern Ohio Athletic Conference, with Garrettsville Garfield announcing it was leaving after the 2020–21 school year to join the Mahoning Valley Athletic Conference.
+Next, Valley Christian announced it was leaving after the 2019–20 school year to join the Eastern Ohio Athletic Conference, with Garfield announcing it was leaving after the 2020–21 school year to join the Mahoning Valley Athletic Conference (MVAC).
 In the wake of these events, four of the remaining County Division schools (Mogadore, Rootstown, Southeast and Lake Center Christian) began a search for schools to join the conference in order to keep it intact.
-On 5 February 2020 it was announced that beginning with the 2020–21 school year St. Thomas Aquinas (Stark County) and Warren JFK (Trumbull County) would join the conference, bringing the eventual final total to six schools (with five competing in football).
+On February 5, 2020, it was announced that beginning with the 2020–21 school year St. Thomas Aquinas and John F. Kennedy Catholic School, often called Warren JFK, would join the conference, bringing the final total to six schools (with five competing in football).
+The newest members began conference play in August 2020.

+Southeast High School announced plans in November 2023 to leave the PTC after the 2023–24 school year to join the Mahoning Valley Athletic Conference and compete in the MVAC Grey division along with former PTC member Garfield.
+The Pirates officially began play in the MVAC at the beginning of the 2024–25 school year.
+Later in 2024, Rootstown announced board approval of their plan to leave the PTC after the 2024–25 school year to compete in the Chagrin Valley Conference Valley Division for at least the 2025–26 school year.
+In February 2025, Mogadore announced that they would compete as an independent in the 2025–26 school year after unsuccessful attempts at joining another conference.
+The PTC folded following the conclusion of the 2024–25 season.